Doctors Still Believe Intersex People Need To Be

 Weigel, who was born with XY chromosomes, says that although no doctor ever explicitly told her that she shouldn’t talk about being intersex, she knows people who did hear from their doctors that they would be persecuted, judged, and bullied if they ever told anyone about their gender.
 Sometimes, the idea that they shouldn’t come out as intersex even comes from family, she says, but it isn’t always from a hateful place.

 “Their motives are wanting to make sure these kids are accepted and okay,” she says.
-“What really needs to change is societal stigma so parents and doctors recognize that these kids are okay.”
+“What really needs to change is societal stigma so parents and doctors recognise that these kids are okay.”

 “Reading about not just any person, but a total badass, who was born with a similar ‘condition’ and still managed to get married and attain major success, gave me the courage to face my own demons and sort out my own complicated feelings toward myself,” Weigel wrote on Medium.